State and royal cars of the United Kingdom: Princess Margaret

 Previously, Margaret owned one of the 18 Rolls-Royce Phantom IVs built, chassis 4BP7, delivered in 1954 and fitted out by H.J.
 Mulliner.
 It had a slightly higher and more elongated wing line than her sister's Phantom, and featured an automatic transmission, rare for the era on what was normally a chauffeur driven car, but specially ordered with an adjustable driver's seat so Margaret could drive herself if warranted.
 Like her sister, she swapped out the traditional "Spirit of Ecstasy" with another custom Edward Seago design, hers a winged Pegasus rather than the Queen's "St George Slaying the Dragon".

-In 1967 the Phantom IV was part-exchanged (and sold after to a Private owner) for a new Rolls-Royce Silver Shadow Long Wheel Base (built on the experimental chassis LRH 2542).
+In 1967, the Phantom IV was part-exchanged (and sold after to a Private owner) for a new Rolls-Royce Silver Shadow Long Wheel Base (built on the experimental chassis LRH 2542).
 This car was finished in Velvet green and carried specific interior accoutrements including AC and Stereo ordered by the Princess along with the Special Blue light on the roof.
 The new car was taken to Princesse's liking so much so that 4 more cars were ordered consecutively, replacing one another.

 The replacement to the first Silver Shadow followed in December 1971, when the new car Rolls-Royce Silver Shadow LWB finished in Regal Red with a black vinyl roof was completed and delivered to the Princess Margaret's Private Secretary.
-This car (Chasis LRH 10823) had similar fittings to its predecessor and no division between driver and passengers.
+This car (chassis LRH 10823) had similar fittings to its predecessor and no division between driver and passengers.
 This was the first car registered with number plate '3 GXM' that was carried over to the subsequent Rolls-Royce vehicles owned by the Princess.

-In total Margaret owned 6 cars from Rolls-Royce during her lifetime, including a Silver Cloud II and 2 more Silver Shadows.
+In total, Margaret owned 6 cars from Rolls-Royce during her lifetime, including a Silver Cloud II and 2 more Silver Shadows.